 Therefore, if you want to know how to get to Machu Picchu directly from Cusco airport before making your list of things to do in Peru, you have to follow these steps.

-- From Hotel or Train Station to Machu Picchu: In case the tourist takes overnight in Cusco or Sacred Valley hotels, they can take without hurry mornings trains from Poroy or Ollantaytambo train stations to Machu Picchu.
+In case the tourist takes overnight in Cusco or Sacred Valley hotels, they can take without hurry mornings trains from Poroy or Ollantaytambo train stations to Machu Picchu.
 The train trip lasts 2 and 3 hours, respectively.
 Remember that Machu Picchu citadel is open from 05:30 am until 05 pm every day.

-A new Cusco airport, for a new world
+A new Cusco airport, Chinchero

 - If you are asking How to get from Lima to Cusco, you will have two main ways to make it.
 The first one is by flight (Cusco is the first Peruvian city with more flights scheduled from Lima).
-There are many flights scheduled from Lima to Cusco in only one day, the flight lasts 01 hours and 20 minutes.
-The second way is by bus, usually, interprovincial buses depart 12 pm to 03 pm from Lima and arrive in Cusco at 12 or 03 pm (24 hours of trip approx.) There are daily buses departures.
+There are many flights scheduled from Lima to Cusco in only one day, the flight lasts 01 hour and 20 minutes.
+The second way is by bus, usually, interprovincial buses depart from 12 pm to 03 pm from Lima and arrive in Cusco at 12 or 03 pm (24 hours of trip approx.) There are daily bus departures.

-- The Cusco airport is open from 05 am until 10 pm.
+- The airport is open from 05 am until 10 pm.
 Access is allowed only for passengers with boarding passes.

 - If you see torrential rains, winds even hail minutes before landing in Cusco, don’t worry, the plane will arrive normally at the imperial city.
 Why?
 Well, by two factors.
 The first one is the modern aircraft fleet of the airlines that operate in Peru.
-LATAM, Sky, and Viva (According to a requirement of the Peruvian government).
-Therefore, these can land without any weather setback in Cusco.
-The second factor is the modern Cusco airport flight radar system, which allows monitoring flights, even in conditions of low visibility, cloudiness, torrential rains, among others.
+LATAM, Jet Smart, Sky, and Viva (According to a requirement of the Peruvian government).
+Therefore, these can land without any weather setbacks in Cusco.
+The second factor is the modern Cusco airport flight radar system, which allows monitoring flights, even in conditions of low visibility, cloudiness, and torrential rains, among others.

-- Please, take note that Cusco airport doesn’t have a Wi-Fi signal in the entire complex.
+- Please, take note that this airport doesn’t have a Wi-Fi signal in the entire complex.
 If you need internet, you will have to hire a computer in the little internet business center stand located on the second floor or go to Lounge VIP salon on the first floor.

 - There is no storage of luggage.
 Therefore, if you need to leave your luggage while you take a tour or trip, we suggest you talk with your host, hotel, or Airbnb to see the possibility of leaving your luggage there before.